ESTATES OF DECEDENTS

 (a) Idaho counties; and

-(b) Solely for the purpose of unclaimed capital credits, nonprofit corporations engaged in providing telecommunications service or delivery of electric power.
-For the purposes of this section, a capital credit is an amount paid by a member for telecommunication or electric service in excess of the costs and expenses incurred by a nonprofit corporation in furnishing the service that is credited to the member’s capital account by the nonprofit corporation and distributed to the member.
+(b) Solely for the purpose of unclaimed capital credits, nonprofit corporations engaged in providing telecommunications or broadband service or delivery of electric power.
+For the purposes of this section, a capital credit is an amount paid by a member for telecommunication, broadband, or electric service in excess of the costs and expenses incurred by a nonprofit corporation in furnishing the service that is credited to the member’s capital account by the nonprofit corporation and distributed to the member.

 (2) A certificate of exemption shall be provided to an eligible entity on the following basis: